samandmac/PhyloBuild/README.md

 # Usage
 `bash PhyloTree.sh [OPTIONAL PARAMETERS]`

-   **[--genes, -p]** : Path to location of genes of interest directory, which should contain the genes of interest.
+   **[--genes_interest, -p]** : Path to location of genes of interest directory, which should contain the genes of interest.
 Default is set to your working directory, and the file "Genes".
 E.g. your_working_directory/Genes.
 Inside this file should be the Template_Genes file, which contains a FASTA format list of genes used to separate strains for the tree

-   **[--genomes, -h]** : Path to location of genomes of interest directory, which should contain the genomes of interest.
+   **[--genomes_interest, -h]** : Path to location of genomes of interest directory, which should contain the genomes of interest.
 Default is set to your working directory, and the file "Genomes".
 E.g. your_working_directory/Genomes.
 Inside this folder should be a file called Template_Genomes - containing a number of genomes to help tree building - these can be separate from the genomes of interest, which should just be stored in the Genomes file.

    **[--output, -y]** : File name after this should indicate the path to the output file.
 Default is set to your working directory, in a file called "output".
 E.g. your_working_directory/output.